Philodryas patagoniensis: Predators

-P. patagoniensis is preyed upon by birds such as Cariama cristata and Tyto alba, as well as other snakes such as Boiruna maculata.
+P. patagoniensis is preyed upon by birds such as Cariama cristata and Tyto furcata, as well as other snakes such as Boiruna maculata.

 Geographic range

 P. patagoniensis is found in Argentina, Bolivia, Brazil, Paraguay, and Uruguay.

 Habitat

 P. patagoniensis occurs in a range of open habitats including Patagonian steppe, Cerrado, Chaco, and Caatinga, and also open areas of the Atlantic forest.

 Common names

 Common names for P. patagoniensis include corre campo, parelheira, parelheira comum, papa pinto, culebra del alfa, culebra de los pastos, ratonera, and mboi hovy.

 Venom

 P. patagoniensis produces toxic saliva through the Duvernoy's gland.
 Its toxin is constituted by 90% protein, mainly metalloproteinases.
 The biological activity of the toxins is very similar to that of Bothrops, with edematogenic, hemorrhagic, nociceptive, and necrosis activity of this compound.
 This species has an of 58.58 μg (mouse), a value close to Bothrops jararacussu with 58.8 μg (mouse).
 Its toxicity is between that of Bothrops alternatus with 67.5 μg (mouse) and Bothrops jararaca with 24.7 μg (mouse).
 However, P. patagoniensis has opisthoglyphous dentition and has difficulty injecting venom.
 Its venom also contains neurotoxic and myotoxic components, which result in neuromuscular block and myonecrosis.